AntoniaSteitz/antoniasteitz/README.md

 ### Hi there 👋 <br>

-My name is Antonia Steitz.
+My name is Antonia.
 I'm a Web Developer, focussed on Front End Development with a background in Graphic Design.
 Based in Berlin, Germany. <br>

 👩🏻‍💻  I just finished the LeWagon Full Stack Web Development Bootcamp in June 2023. <br>
 🌱  I’m currently learning more about UX and UI Design. <br>